-The Board finds that the proposed addition to a legally non-conforming single-family dwelling is residential in nature and there shall not be any activities or products being used or stored at the location which would cause any danger to the immediate neighborhood or the premises through fire, explosion, emission or wastes, or other causes.
-As result, this condition is satisfied.
+The Board finds that the proposed addition to a legally non-conforming single-family dwelling is residential in nature and there will not be any activities or products being used or stored at the location which would cause any danger to the immediate neighborhood or the premises through fire, explosion, emission or wastes, or other causes.
+As result, this criterion has been met.